danfouer/ParallelMan/README.md

 # ParallelMan
 At the beginning, a ParallelMan is you pet.
-Then with it grow up, it will be your assistant.
+Then with it growing up, it will be your assistant.
 When you get older, it will become your autobiography.
 At the end of your life, it will become you soul, a soul will never disappear
 # installing itchat:https://github.com/danfouer/ItChat
 pip install itchat
 # installing ChatterBot :https://github.com/danfouer/ChatterBot